SciLifeLab/Sarek/doc/ASCAT.md

 Ascat is a software for performing allele-specific copy number analysis of tumor samples and for estimating tumor ploidy and purity (normal contamination).
 Ascat is written in R and available here: https://github.com/Crick-CancerGenomics/ascat
 To run Ascat on NGS data we need .bam files for the tumor and normal samples, as well as a loci file with SNP positions.
 If Ascat is run on SNP array data, the loci file contains the SNPs on the chip.
 When runnig Ascat on NGS data we can use the same loci file, for exampe the one corresponding to the AffymetrixGenome-Wide Human SNP Array 6.0, but we can also choose a loci file of our choice with i.e. SNPs detected in the 1000 Genomes project.

+##BAF and LogR values
 Running Ascat on NGS data requires that the .bam files are converted into BAF and LogR values.
 This can be done using the software AlleleCount (https://github.com/cancerit/alleleCount) followed by a simple R script.
 AlleleCount extracts the number of reads in a bam file supporting each allele at specified SNP positions.
-Based on this, the BAF and logR can be calculated:
+Based on this, the BAF and logR can be calculated as
 BAFi(tumor)=countsBi(tumor)/(countsAi(tumor)+countsBi(tumor))
 BAFi(normal)=countsBi(normal)/(countsAi(normal)+countsBi(normal))
 LogRi(tumor)=log ((countsAi(tumor)+countsBi(tumor)/(countsAi(normal)+countsBi(normal)) - median(countsA(tumor)+countsB(tumor))